en_USEnglish

 What is Kubernetes?

-Kubernetes, also known as K8s, is an open-source container orchestration platform that automates the deployment, scaling and management of containerized applications.
-It provides a robust and scalable framework for running containers on multiple hosts, enabling organizations to efficiently manage complex containerized environments.
+Kubernetes, also known as K8s, is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.
+It provides a robust and scalable framework for running containers across multiple hosts, enabling organizations to efficiently manage complex containerized environments.
 Kubernetes simplifies the process of deploying and managing applications, making it an ideal solution for modern cloud-native architectures.
 It has gained significant popularity in the industry and is widely used for managing containerized workloads.

 Comparing OpenStack and Kubernetes